ContinuousEngineeringQuickstarts/baseline/docs/contributors/DEV_GUIDE.md

 5. `BREAKING CHANGE:` a commit that has a *footer* `BREAKING CHANGE:`, or appends a `!` after the *type/scope*, introduces a breaking API change (correlating with `MAJOR` in Semantic Versioning).
 A `BREAKING CHANGE` can be part of commits of any *type*.
 6. *types* other than `fix:` and `feat:` are allowed, and are defined in [semantic.yml](../../.github/semantic.yml), but will have no implicit effect in Semantic Versioning (unless they include a BREAKING CHANGE).
 7. *footers* other than `BREAKING CHANGE:` may be provided and follow a convention similar to [git trailer format](https://git-scm.com/docs/git-interpret-trailers).
-8. A **scope** may be provided to a commit’s *type*, to provide additional contextual information and is contained within parenthesis, e.g., `feat(parser): add ability to parse arrays`.

 ### Commit sign-off
 A [Developer Certificate of Origin](https://en.wikipedia.org/wiki/Developer_Certificate_of_Origin) is required for all commits.
 It can be provided using the [sign-off](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---signoff) option for `git commit` or by GPG signing the commit.
 The developer certificate is available at (https://developercertificate.org/).